ONLYOFFICE/Docker-DocumentServer/README.md

 ## User Feedback and Support

-If you have any problems with or questions about this image, please contact us through a [dev.onlyoffice.org][1].
+If you have any problems with or questions about this image, please contact us through [dev.onlyoffice.org][1].

   [1]: http://dev.onlyoffice.org